jeffpar/pcjs.v1/_posts/2016-12-02-the-pdp-11-and-vt100-revisited.md

 One more comment about BACKSPACE and DELETE: in the post-PDP-11, post-VT100 world of the IBM PC, BACKSPACE has come to mean "delete the character to the *left* of the cursor," and DELETE now means "delete the character *under* the cursor."

-Those are NOT what those keys meant to a typical VT100 user.
+Those are NOT what those keys meant to the average VT100 user.
 BACKSPACE was originally a *non-destructive* leftward movement of the cursor, whereas DELETE was a *destructive* leftward movement.
 So DELETE on a VT100 is what an IBM PC user would think of as BACKSPACE.
 To make matters worse, some modern keyboards now label the traditional BACKSPACE key as DELETE.